TextInPlace: Indoor Visual Place Recognition in Repetitive Structures with Scene Text Spotting and Verification

-Inspired by human cognitive patterns, several recent studies \cite{hong2019textplace} \cite{li2023textslam} \cite{li2024resolving} \cite{jin2024robust} proposed leveraging the high-level semantic information embedded in scene text for robot localization.
+Inspired by human cognitive patterns, several recent studies \cite{wang2015bridging, hong2019textplace, li2023textslam, li2024resolving, jin2024robust} proposed leveraging the high-level semantic information embedded in scene texts for robot localization.
 However, these methods also typically rely on off-the-shelf Scene Text Spotting (STS) technology, which frequently becomes a computational bottleneck.
-Furthermore, they mainly use a predefined dictionary of specific words to filter out discriminative text, which limits their adaptability to diverse environments and requires significant manual effort.
-Additionally, currently available text-based localization datasets, which are collected with a focus on scene text, remain limited in number.
-Existing datasets deliberately collect scene text images from close distances and frontal perspectives to facilitate text spotting, but this collection process does not accurately represent the typical scenarios of robot navigation in real-world environments.
+Furthermore, they mainly use a predefined dictionary of specific words to filter out discriminative texts, and this limits their adaptability to diverse environments and requires significant manual effort.
+Additionally, existing text-based localization datasets, which are collected with a focus on scene texts, remain limited in number.
+Most of these datasets deliberately capture scene texts from close distances and frontal viewpoints to facilitate text spotting.
+However, such data collection strategies do not accurately reflect the typical visual conditions encountered in robot navigation within real-world environments.